JJBarnes/FoodAnalysis/README.md

 This will then be able to be used for Hello Fresh recipe boxes, who do not provide a fibre content.
 This will be a prediction of limited accuracy, as the data are provided by different companies (i.e. not standardised), however, this aims to be a rough prediction.
 I do not expect it to work - but lets explore!

+Currently in need of more data, and thus building a larger dataset